ztalbot2000/homebridge-cmd4/README.md

 # echo "\$1='$1' \$2='$2' \$3='$3' \$4='$4'"

+# This is only here for the first run.
+if [ ! -f "/tmp/fileVariableHolder" ]; then
+   echo "0" > "/tmp/fileVariableHolder"
+fi

 if [ "$1" = "Get" ]; then
    # This line is commented out and would be
    # interchangeable with ps4-waker.
 It is here